1972 Stanley Cup Final: Game two

 Game two had Gilles Villemure replace Ed Giacomin in goal for the Rangers.
 He played well, but the Bruins did too and won 2–1.
+Eddie Johnston also replaced Cheevers in goal for the Bruins.

 Game three

-In New York, Giacomin was back in goal for game three as the Rangers won 5–2.
+In New York, Giacomin and Cheevers were back in goal for game three as the Rangers won 5–2.
 Brad Park opened the scoring with a power play goal and scored another in the first period.
 Rod Gilbert also had two goals in the game.

 Game four

-Giacomin was having trouble with a knee he injured during the Chicago series and lost game four 3–2.
+Giacomin, facing Johnston in this game, was having trouble with a knee he injured during the Chicago series and lost game four 3–2.

 Game five

-Game five in Boston had Villemure again replace Giacomin.
+Game five in Boston had Villemure again replace Giacomin, while Johnston remained in goal for the Bruins.
 Boston led 2–1 after two periods.
 However, Bobby Rousseau scored twice in the third period, his second at 12:45 turned out to be the winner in a 3–2 win for the Rangers.

 Game six

 Game six in New York saw Boston play flawlessly and Gerry Cheevers picked up a shutout, 3–0.
 Bobby Orr's first-period marker ended up standing as the Stanley Cup-winning goal, and he also assisted on the Bruins' second goal.
 Orr spent 10 minutes in the penalty box after arguing with referee Art Skov but upon his return on the ice played a crucial role in killing off a penalty to the Bruins.
 Wayne Cashman scored two goals, one of which trickled in behind Gilles Villemure.

-As of 2022, the 1972 Bruins are the most recent team to have won the Cup without a formal captain.
-John Bucyk, as the team's senior assistant captain, accepted the Cup and circled the rink in the ceremonial skate.
+As of 2025, the 1972 Bruins are the most recent team to have won the Cup without a formal captain.
+John Bucyk, as the team's senior alternate captain, accepted the Cup and circled the rink in the ceremonial skate.